ComponentsCore

 Layout & Fullscreen

-• Uses a 16:9 aspect ratio by default in normal mode.
+16:9aspect ratio by default in normal mode. - In fullscreen, expands to

-• Import it only if you want to replace or deeply customize the rendering of the video element (e.g., special resize modes, advanced performance tuning).
+VideoSurfacedirectly — it's already included insideVideoPlayer. - Import it only if you want to replace or deeply customize the rendering of the video element (e.g., special resize modes, advanced performance tuning).